t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 - The main detected by IDA is the loader.
 - The real main is located at : `0x1400016F0`.
-- When we look at the import section we see no `winapi` imports
+- When we look at the import section we see no `WinAPI` imports
         + Strange for a binary that should debug a child process.
         + It's probably doing dynamic API resolution.
         + When we check's xrefs for `GetProcAddress` we see only three call for `memcpy_s` and `__register_frame_info`, `__deregister_frame_info`
-                * It's not using GetProcAddress to retrieve winapi functions addresses.
+                * It's not using GetProcAddress to retrieve WinAPI functions addresses.

 ### Understanding function address retrieving